This article lists the most common issues encountered by users when using the free UISP Cloud accompanied by the recommended steps to solve them.

-It is important to distinguish between the password of the UISP Cloud instance (<your hostname>/uisp.com) and the UISP Cloud Access Portal (uisp.com).
-The Access portal is where the Cloud instance is managed and it uses the Ubiquiti SSO credentials (the same credentials which are used to access Ubiquiti community forums).
+It is important to distinguish between the local password of the UISP Cloud instance (<your hostname>/uisp.com) and the log-in to the UISP Cloud Access Portal (uisp.com).
+The Access portal is where the Cloud instance is managed and it uses the UI Account credentials (the same credentials which are used to access Ubiquiti community forums).

 Manage UISP users icon located at the bottom of the page.